tern-tools/tern/docs/adding-to-command-library.md

 $ dpkg --get-selections | cut -f1 -d':' | awk '{print $1}'
 ```
 which is what we would normally do on a regular Debian OS (granted there is some
-fenagling of the output to just print out the names but hey, who hasn't done fancy
+finagling of the output to just print out the names but hey, who hasn't done fancy
 shell-fu to get a desired output?
 No joke - I found this on stackoverflow).

 You can try this yourself on a debian:jessie container: